This is the Services guide.

 Before CTSS services can begin, we must

-While assessment and planning is occurring, the status should remain Referral.
+While assessment and planning is occurring, the status should be Initiating.

 Assessment and planning in CTSS is a child- and family-centered process that begins with the DA, but that continues with learning a child's current strengths.
 What does the child do well?
 Where is he or she succeeding?
 With whom, and in what environments are the child's functioning and behavior most optimal?